Maschell/maschell.github.io/_posts/2020-11-21-bought-8-consoles.markdown

 ## 36 hours later

-Just 36 hours a big box with 8 Wii U consoles arrived.
-They all seem to be in a pretty good condition (~~much better than my main two consoles~~).
+Just 36 hours later a big box with 8 Wii U consoles arrived.
+They all seemed to be in a pretty good condition (~~much better than my two main consoles~~).
 I piled them up on a big "Wii U tower" and took the picture before testing them one by one.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I have no idea what I am doing